cpske/ISP/review/final-feedback.md

 Software today is **plagued** with bugs.
 The costs of these bugs is huge and the bugs hurt everyone.

-Developers need to develop habits to produce correct software, and not tolerate avoidable mistakes.
-So, I decided to deduct for mistakes that you could have avoided or corrected.
+Developers need to develop good habits to produce correct software, and not tolerate avoidable mistakes.
+So, I decided to deduct for mistakes that you could have avoided or detected & fixed yourself.

 ## Some Specifics and Code Ideas